Gradient-based Constrained Optimization Using a Database of Linear Reduced-Order Models: Applications

-Table \ref{ta:singleOptResultsSixParams} presents the optimization results for $\mubold=(\mubold_s,\mubold_m)$ and $\zeta_{\text{low}}=4.2\times 10^{-4}$.
-Both the HDM and the ROM database models start from the same initial point and lead to the same optimal shape $\mubold_s$.
-The two models, however, lead to slightly different optimal structure material parameters $\mubold_m$.
-The flutter constraint is violated at the initial design, but is satisfied at the optimized design.
-The lift-drag ratio increases by $8 \%$ and the weight is raised by $4.7 \%$ for the ROM database model and remains almost constant for the HDM.
-The maximum von Mises stress decreases by $6.6 \%$ for the ROM database model and $6.4 \%$ for the HDM.
-Although the optimal shape parameter $\mubold_s=(-0.1,-0.1,0.1)$ is similar to the one in Table \ref{ta:singleOptResults}, the maximum von Mises stress for $\mubold=(\mubold_s,\mubold_m)$ is smaller than the maximum von Mises stress corresponding to the optimal solution for $\mubold=\mubold_s$.
-This is accomplished by increasing the thickness of the stiffeners.
-A similar number of optimization iterations and function evaluations are taken for the HDM and the ROM database model.
+Table \ref{ta:singleOptResultsSixParams} presents the performance results obtained for the solution of the optimization problem \eqref{eq:optimizationARW2} with $\mubold=(\mubold_s,\mubold_m)$ and $\zeta_{\text{lower}}=4.2\times 10^{-4}$.
+As in the case of three shape parameters ($\mubold = \mubold_s$), both computational models based on the HDM and PROM database approaches are found to deliver almost the same optimal shape, given the same initial design.
+However, the two different computational models lead in this case to two slightly different optimal structural parameters.
+In both cases, the flutter constraint is violated initially but satisfied at convergence, and the lift to drag ratio is increased by $8.0 \%$.
+However, the weight is increased by $4.7 \%$ in the optimal design found using the PROM database as a computational model, but is maintained almost constant in the counterpart design found by the HDM-based optimization process.
+The maximum von Mises stress is decreased by $6.6 \%$ in the optimal design found using the PROM database computational model, and by $6.4 \%$ in the counterpart design found using the HDM-based approach.
+Although the optimal shape parameters obtained in this case -- $\mubold_s=(-0.1,-0.1,0.1)$ -- are similar to those obtained in the case of optimization using only the three shape parameters (see Table \ref{ta:singleOptResults}), the maximum von Mises stress experienced in this case by the optimal design is smaller than its counterpart experienced by the optimal design obtained when $\mubold=\mubold_s$.
+This lower value is achieved by increasing the thickness of the stiffeners without violating the weight constraint.
+The reader can also observe that for both considered computational models, similar iteration counts and similar numbers of function evaluations are performed.